 The size and weight are, in my opinion, two important characteristics for any camera you are going to buy for travelling.

 The less you carry around the better it is for your back.

 When travelling, looking like a professional photographer working with big gear is something you do not really want.

 Surely it should fit in your jacket pocket.
-If bigger than that then you may be limited during your trip because it will be mostly in your bag.
+If bigger then you may be limited during your trip because it will be mostly in your bag.

-The dimension can be around 105 x 60 x 40mm (this is just a guideline, 2-3mm more or less do not make a huge difference)
+The dimension can be around 105 x 60 x 40mm (this is just a guideline, 2-3mm more or less do not make a huge impact)

 The main reason is cost.
 The camera would become too expensive.

-In the list below I will highlight when the camera is weather sealed otherwise you can assume it is not
+In the list below I will highlight when the camera is weather-sealed otherwise you can assume it is not